DarrachBarneveld/CoolCoders-PP4/README.md

 ## Bugs

+Here is a list of all the major bugs encountered throughout development.
+Links to specific issues provide a more in depth analysis of how they were identified and resolved.
+This can also be found documented in [TESTING.md](./TESTING.md)

 | Bug                                                                                                                        | Status |
 | -------------------------------------------------------------------------------------------------------------------------- | ------ |
 | [Profile routing based on slug errors #31](https://github.com/DarrachBarneveld/CoolCoders-PP4/issues/31)                   | Closed |